yohasebe/deepl-alfred-translate-rewrite-workflow/README.md

 ### Translate text

-Translate text in language A to language B and vice versa
+Translate text in language A to language B and vice versa.
+You can use one of the following methods:

-* Use textbox and keyword `deepl` on Alfred's GUI
+* Using textbox and keyword `deepl` on Alfred's GUI
-* Use textbox and fallback search on Alfred's GUI
+* Using textbox and fallback search on Alfred's GUI
-* Use system clipboard and keyword `deepl-clip`on Alfred's GUI
+* Using system clipboard and keyword `deepl-clip`on Alfred's GUI
-* Use user-defined hotkey (→text currently selected in front-most app will be submitted)
+* Using user-defined hotkey (→text currently selected in front-most app will be submitted)

 ### Rewrite text

 Rewrite text in one language by translating it to the other language and translating the resulting text back to the original language again.
+You can use one of the following methods:

-* Use textbox and keyword `deepl` with `⌥` key pressed on Alfred's GUI
+* Using textbox and keyword `deepl` with `⌥` key pressed on Alfred's GUI
-* Use system clipboard and keyword `deepl-clip` with `⌥` key pressed on Alfred's GUI
+* Using system clipboard and keyword `deepl-clip` with `⌥` key pressed on Alfred's GUI
-* Use user-defined hotkey (→ text currently selected in front-most app will be submitted)
+* Using user-defined hotkey (→ text currently selected in front-most app will be submitted)

 ### Monitor Usage

 You can check how much text characters) you have translated so far in the current billing period, as well as the limits you set on DeepL Setting Page.
+You can use the following method:

-* Use Alfred keyword `deepl-usage`
+* Using Alfred keyword `deepl-usage`

 ## Requirements